How to Learn a New Language in 3 Months

 Consistency is key when learning a new language.
 Create a study plan that fits your schedule and stick to it.

-Aim to practice your new language every day, even if it's just for 15-30 minutes.
-Daily exposure and practice will help reinforce what you've learned and keep the language fresh in your mind.
+Daily Practice Aim to practice your new language every day, even if it is just for a short period.
+Daily exposure and practice will help reinforce what you have learned and keep the language fresh in your mind.

-Wednesday Listening Listen to a podcast or watch a video
+• Listening: Listen to a podcast or watch a video.

-Thursday Speaking Practice speaking with a tutor or language partner
+• Speaking: Practice speaking with a tutor or language partner.

-Friday Reading Read a short article or story
+• Reading: Read a short article or story.

-Saturday Writing Write a short paragraph or journal entry
+• Writing: Write a short paragraph or journal entry.

-Sunday Review Review what you've learned during the week
+• Review: Review what you have learned during the previous sessions.

 Immersion is one of the most effective ways to learn a new language quickly.
 Surround yourself with the language as much as possible to accelerate your learning.